Skip to main content

 ```python

-from agentica import magic, spawn
+from agentica import agentic, spawn

 # User-defined function